Hans Sixt: Life

-He lived in Staufen im Breisgau and worked nearby in Freiburg im Breisgau.
+Sixt lived in Staufen im Breisgau and worked nearby in Freiburg im Breisgau.

 He appears to have trained under Tilman Riemenschneider, or his followers, in Würzburg.
 He then worked with under Hans Wydyz alongside Wydyz's sons, Hans Weiditz and Christoph Weiditz.
 He worked with Wydyz's partner, Hans Baldung, who painted Sixt's carvings.

 His signed works begin in 1515.
 His most important work, the Locherer chapel in Freiburg Minster was begun in 1521 and completed in 1524.

 From 1534 he supplanted Wydyz as the principal sculptor in the area.

 He died around 1550 in Staufen.

 Recognition

 Sixtgasse in Staufen is named after him.

 In 1937 the playwright Hermann Ays wrote the play "Sixt von Stoufen".